 The difference between investing for profitability and buying to enjoy is not in the type of home, but in the intention behind the purchase.
 Each approach requires different criteria, different analyzes and adapted support.

-The error is not in choosing one or the other, but in not being clear about which one is being followed.
-When the objective is clear from the beginning, the decision is simplified and the result is usually correct.
+The mistake is not in choosing one or the other, but not being clear about which one is being followed.
+When the goal is clear from the start, The decision is simplified and the result is usually correct.